Cutaneous Leishmaniasis

 20 different species of leishmania produce CL., and 90 different species of sandflies are the vectors.
 The important Leishmania species in the old world are L.infuntum, L.donovani, L.major, L.aethiopia.
 In the New world's species are L.mexicana, L.infuntum, L.guyanensis, L.amazonensis, L.braziliensis and L.panamanensis.

-The Phlebotomy sandfly is the vector in old world and Lutzomyia sandfly in the new world.
+The Phlebotomy sandfly is the vector in the old world and Lutzomyia sandfly in the new world.
 A species of sandfly harbor only certain Leishmania species and that limits one type of CL lesion confined to a local area and absent from adjoining village or locality.

 Development of the Skin lesions and Clinical Types.

 The sandfly bites on the face, forearms, hands and legs.
 The bites are painful.
-A red papule develops at the bite site which turns into a nodule.
+A red papule develops at the bite site, which turns into a nodule.
 Several days or weeks later, the nodule ulcerates.
 This is the beginning of the chronic indolent Oriental sore.

-The subsequent healing or progression of CL depends on (a) Leishmania species.(b) victims' immune status- both the innate and acquired immunity. (c) Intercurrent immune diseases. (d) suppressed immunity by drugs which lowers cellular immune functions or delays and diminishes immune globulin synthesis.
+The subsequent healing or progression of CL depends on (a) Leishmania species.(b) victims' immune status - both the innate and acquired immunity. (c) Intercurrent immune diseases. (d) suppressed immunity by drugs, which lowers cellular immune functions or delays and diminishes immune globulin synthesis.

 Clinical types of CL. (a) Limited Cutaneous Leishmaniasis.(b) Recidivans Leishmaniasis.(c) Mucocutaneous Leishmaniasis. (d) Anergic Diffuse Dermal Leishmaniasis. (e) Post Kala-azar Dermal Leishmaniasis.